FaridLazouache/ArchiLogicielle/README.md

 - The documentation is available at `/docs`
 ## Installing API in AWS
 - To connect to bastion from external and to EC2 from bastion use the command below : <br>```ssh ec2-user@[DESTINATION_IP] -i "[KEY_PATH]```
-- Inside Bastion EC2, run the command ```sudo iptables -t nat -A PREROUTING -p tcp --dport 5964 -j DNAT --to-destination [API EC2's IP]:5964``` to forward request to the API, then run the command ```sudo iptables-save``` to save the port forwarding in case of a reboot
 - Now, connect to EC2 using the command below : <br>
 ```ssh ec2-user@[EC2_IP] -i "~/.ssh.[EC2_KEY]```
 - Create frontpage and API folder, then go to API <br>